amffej/RoboND/README.md

 ![alt text][image_2]

 From the virtual environment we can easily distinguish between navigable terrain and obstacles due to the color of each.
 Navigable terrain is much lighter than obstacles such was rocks and mountains.
-We can use color threshold techniques to extract the navigable regions. ‘color_threshold’ is used to set threshold intensity limit on a Red, Green and Blue.
+We can use color threshold techniques to extract the navigable regions. `color_threshold` is used to set threshold intensity limit on a Red, Green and Blue.
 This then outputs the result of the threshing which looks like the image below:

 ![alt text][image_3]